EliziumNet/Loopz/Elizium.Loopz/docs/New-RegularExpression.md

 ### -Label

-string that give a name to the regular expression being created and is used for logging/error reporting purposes only, so it's not mandatory.
+string that gives a name to the regular expression being created and is used for logging/error reporting purposes only, so it's not mandatory.

 ```yaml